Your lecturer's view

 You learn through

-Practice-based learning is central to your development and you spend 50% of each year on placement within either a hospital, community or independent sector setting across the Sheffield, Rotherham, Doncaster, Bassetlaw and Barnsley region.
-You will undertake a range of exciting placements in stimulating environments, helping you build your skills, confidence, flexibility, adaptability and resilience, which are essential to a registered nurse providing care in transforming services.
+Practice-based learning is central to your development and you spend 50% of each year on placement within a hospital, community or independent sector setting across Sheffield, Rotherham, Doncaster, Bassetlaw, Barnsley and Chesterfield.
+You will undertake a range of exciting placements in stimulating environments, helping you build your skills, confidence, creativity, resilience, integrity and curiosity.
+These are essential to healthcare provision.

-During your placements you will be provided with a mentor to help you develop your skills and competency.
-Your academic study supports your learning on placement and your placement experience allows you to develop your thinking about the application of evidence to practice.
+During your placements, you’ll be supported by practice supervisor to help you develop your skills and competency.
+Your academic study supports your learning on placement and your placement experience allows you to consider the application of evidence to practice.
 This will help you to develop both personally and professionally, and you will become a knowledgeable problem solver and critical thinker.

 This course prepares you for a career in